 Student loans are a serious financial responsibility that can often seem daunting, and there are a number of ways in which to manage them.
 A student loan calculator can be a useful tool, helping you to calculate your monthly payments quickly and easily.
 Our simple-to-use calculator can help you identify different scenarios so you can figure out the best monthly payment that suits your budget.
 By adding in the amount you need to borrow, the interest rate, and the repayment term, you can check how much you will need to pay every month.

-Using the Student Loan Calculator
+Using the Student Loan Calculator and the Information Required

 When calculating your student loan payments, you’ll need to know the loan amount, term (length of repayment period), and interest rate.

 Enter your loan information

 The loan amount is the total amount you have borrowed or are planning to borrow.
 Ideally, the loan amount should match the amount that you require to cover your tuition costs.
 Borrowing more than you actually need can put you in a deeper financial debt, so try and keep your loans to the minimum amount needed.